ResursBank/ecomphp/README.md

 ## PHP 7.2

-PHP 7.2 is underway.
 Does the library work with PHP 7.2?

-- Tests are confirmed to run with 7.2 RC1 so far
+- Tests are verified to [run with 7.2 RC5](https://resursbankplugins.atlassian.net/browse/ECOMPHP-180) so far

 ## What this library do and do not